 For sale arrows directing passersby to your home

 Is there a park nearby?
 A shopping mall?
 Are there children in the neighborhood?
 What is the reputation of the school district?
 These are questions potential buyers always ask.
 We take the time to get to know your neighborhood and research the surrounding community so I can answer them.
-We pull together an information packet that includes background on the school district, area parks and recreational activities, local shopping and entertainment areas, churches, and any other resource material that may help in the marketing your home.
-All this information is condensed into a neighborhood fact sheet that is included in the profile booklets distributed to potential buyers.
-We have found that some of the biggest selling points can be as simple as a reliable babysitter on your block or a local park down the street.
+We pull together an information packet that includes background on the school district, area parks and recreational activities, local shopping and entertainment areas, churches, and any other resource material that may help market your home.
+We condense the information into a neighborhood fact sheet included in the profile booklets distributed to potential buyers.
+We have found that some of the most significant selling points can be as simple as a reliable babysitter on your block or a local park down the street.

-Communication plays an important role in the successful marketing and sale of your home.
-You need certain information and so do we.
-Part of my commitment as your Realtor is to keep you informed of any important developments regarding: houses sold in your area, new listings in your area, changes in the real estate marke, feedback and results from showings of your home, updates on marketing efforts and planned activities as well as offers and interest expressed in your home
+Communication plays a vital role in the successful marketing and sale of your home.
+You need specific information, and so do we.
+Part of my commitment as your Realtor is to keep you informed of any significant developments regarding houses sold in your area, new listings in your area, changes in the real estate market, feedback and results from showings of your home, updates on marketing efforts, and planned activities as well as offers and interest expressed in your home.